ethereum/consensus-specs/specs/altair/fork.md

 ## Introduction

-This document describes the process of the first upgrade of the eacon chain: the Altair hard fork, introducing light client support and other improvements.
+This document describes the process of the first upgrade of the beacon chain: the Altair hard fork, introducing light client support and other improvements.

 ## Configuration